tarantool/doc/doc/how-to/getting_started_go.rst

 Feature comparison
 ------------------

-There are two more connectors from the open source community:
+There are two more connectors from the open-source community:

 *   `viciious/go-tarantool <https://github.com/viciious/go-tarantool>`_